 On average, conveyancing takes 8 to 12 weeks in the UK.
-Often there are significant delays.
-Why does it take so long, and can you speed it up?
+Often there are major delays.
+Why does it take so long and can you speed it up?

 What does a conveyancer do?

-A conveyancing solicitor is responsible for the legal process required to transfer ownership of the property from the seller to the buyer.
-This process is known as ‘conveyancing’.
+A conveyancing solicitor handles the legal work required to transfer ownership of a property from a seller to a buyer.
+This legal process is known as ‘conveyancing’.

 When acting for a buyer, a solicitor will carry out due diligence into the property and report back to the buyer.

 This will include:

 - reviewing all information supplied by the seller

 - dealing with and representing the mortgage lender